bendanye/shortcut-kata/ide/README.md

 There is new requirements!!

-Requirement 1: Instead of returning "hello world", it should return "hello shortcut".
+Requirement 1: Instead of returning "hello this is world", it should return "hello shortcut".

-1. Go to test_p1, edit the test method and change it to return "hello shortcut" by selecting "world" and replace with kata.
+1. Go to test_p1, edit the test method and change it to return "hello shortcut" by selecting "hello this is world" and replace with expected words.
 2. Run test to make sure is failed
 3. Go to p1 and make the change in p1_m1 to return "hello shortcut"
 4. Run test and the test should be passing